Chile, Chili, or Chilli? What's the Correct Spelling?

 - Chilli - Alternate spelling for the capsicum pepper, especially in the context of the U.K. and India.
 International English-speakers are keen on this, so do not be afraid of this spelling.

-- Chili - Chili con carne - The "A Mexican-style dish made with chilies or chili powder, ground or diced beef, chopped onion and pepper, and usually kidney beans and tomatoes."
+- Chili - Chili con carne - The "A Mexican-style dish made with chiles or chile powder, ground or diced beef, chopped onion and pepper, and usually kidney beans and tomatoes."

 More Information and Sources